 Your emotional health is as important as your physical health.
-If you have felt "down," sad, or hopeless over the last two weeks or have felt little interest or pleasure in doing things, you may be depressed.
-Talk to your doctor about being screened for
+If you have felt "down," sad, or hopeless over the last 2 weeks or have felt little interest or pleasure in doing things, you may be depressed.
+Talk to your doctor about being screened for depression.

 Osteoporosis (Thinning of the Bones)